bruab/bruab.github.io/_posts/long-game-outreach/2022-01-24-long-game-outreach-manifesto.md

 You can do this alone, but it's easier to go with friends.

-That's what the [Long game outreach club](https://lu.ma/long-game){:target="_blank"}{:rel="noopener noreferrer"} is for.
+That's what the [Long game outreach club](https://lu.ma/long-game) is for.
 We meet weekly for brief discussion and a 30-minute working session.

 We do outreach.
 It's not spammy.
 It works.
 Come join!